VinukaMedawela/shinigami-hospital-gui/README.md

-Launch the app to view the GUI with four tabs: View Doctors, Create Reservation, Manage Reservation, and Summary.
+Launch the application to access a tabbed interface with four sections:

+View Doctors: See available doctors and their details.

+Create Reservation: Enter patient details and select options to book.

+Manage Reservation: Update or delete reservations by ID.

+Summary: View all reservations, reflecting real-time changes.

-Follow the user manual in the project report for detailed instructions.
+Refer to the project report (upload your report to a docs/ folder) for a detailed user manual.

+Screenshots

+Coming soon: Screenshots of the GUI tabs (View Doctors, Create Reservation, Manage Reservation, Summary) will be added to the screenshots/ folder.

 Contributors